You probably think learning how to write in Chinese is impossible.

 I couldn't spell half of these dinosaur names in English for this article.
 But once I knew how the construction of the Chinese word, typing in the right characters was simple.

 Once you know a handful of characters, you can start to put together complete words, and knowing how to write in Chinese suddenly becomes a lot easier.

 In a lot of cases you can take educated guesses at concepts and get them right by combining known characters into unknown words.

 For more on this, check my series of Chinese character images that I publish on this page.
 They focus on Chinese words constructed from common characters, and help you understand more of the “building block” logic of Chinese.

 TAKEAWAY: Chinese words are constructed extremely logically from the underlying characters.
-This means that once a handful of characters have been learned vocabulary acquisition speeds up exponentially.
+This means that once you've learned a handful of characters vocabulary acquisition speeds up exponentially.

 Before diving into learning characters, make sure you have a decent grounding in Chinese pronunciation via the pinyin system.

 The reason for this is that taking on pronunciation, tones and characters from day one is really tough.